oneapi-src/oneDNN/rfcs/20240326-block-level-api/README.md

 effective, and can be used by the user to control the maximum isa level used by block level APIs.

+If more granularity is needed by end-user, we can add cpu isa selection as an attribute later.

 ### Handling of architectural state